Two variations are required:

 a) One from the traditional classical repertoire listed below.

-FINALS: Finalists repeat both Variations in a deciding Final at the Sydney Opera House (Sunday, July 30 2017).
-Backing CDs will be the same accompaniment as used by the entrants in the heats.
+Finalists repeat both variations in a deciding final at the Sydney Opera House - Concert Hall (Sunday 28 August 2022).
+Backing USBs will be the same accompaniment as used by the entrants in the heats.

-Class allocation for all interstate/regional entrants will be scheduled for the last day only if entries are received before Monday, March 13 2017.
+Class allocation for all interstate/regional entrants will be scheduled for the last day only if entries are received on or before the earlybird closing date of Monday 21 March 2022, after which they will be allocated into any of the classes where there are spaces.

 Note: Proof of Age & Residency Requirements.

-3. Entrants are advised to submit professional quality backing CDs.
+5. Entrants are advised to submit PROFESSIONAL QUALITY BACKING USB.

 NOTE: Entrants not following this dress code may be disqualified.

-7. Quarter-Finalists present their Free Variation before an audience.
+9. Quarter-Finalists present their Free Variation before an audience.
 Up to 20 Semi-Finalists will be selected.
-Entrants to supply their own PROFESSIONAL QUALITY BACKING CDs for both routines.
-See Entrant Corner for CD Policy.
+Entrants to supply their own PROFESSIONAL QUALITY BACKING USBs for both routines.
+See Entrant Corner for USB Policy on Sydney Eisteddfod website: sydneyeisteddfod.com.au/cd-and-usb-policy/.

-9. Finalists repeat both Variations in a deciding Final at the Sydney Opera House in the SAME COSTUMES as presented in the heats.
-Backing CDs will be the same accompaniment as used by the entrants in the heats.
-It is compulsory to perform in the Final with the spotlight and lighting arrangements under the direction of an experienced lighting director.
+11. Finalists repeat both Variations in a deciding Final at the Sydney Opera House in the SAME COSTUMES as presented in the heats.
+Backing USBs will be the same accompaniment as used by the entrants in the heats.
+It is compulsory to perform in the Final under the direction of an experienced lighting director, appointed by Sydney Eisteddfod.

-10. Awarding of the Second Scholarship to a dancer of the opposite gender to the winner is at the discretion of the adjudicators and remains subject to performance standard.
+12. Awarding of the Second Scholarship is at the discretion of the adjudicators and remains subject to performance standard.

-* Study In Australia - Eight equal instalments over two years;
+Study In Australia - Eight equal instalments over one year

-13. The Scholarship must be taken up within two years from the date of winning, and be completed within two years thereafter or be forfeited.
-If the winner is under, or subsequently accepts, a professional contract, the Scholarship can still be used provided approved tuition or coaching is undertaken and reported as per Condition No 12 above.
+15. The Scholarship must be taken up within two years from the date of winning and be completed within one year thereafter or be forfeited.
+If the winner is under, or subsequently accepts, a professional contract, the Scholarship can still be used provided approved tuition or coaching is undertaken and reported as per Condition No 14 above.

-1. All entrants must attend a Preliminary Class with the Adjudicators (Thursday, June 29 2017 & Friday, June 30 2017).
-Dress applicable to both the Preliminary Class and the Master Class: (DRESS CODE: See Condition No 5 above under the ‘Conditions’ for this Scholarship.)
+1. All entrants must attend a Preliminary Class with the Adjudicators.
+Dress applicable to both the Preliminary Class and the Master Class: (DRESS CODE: See No 7 above under the 'Conditions' for this Scholarship).

-2. All entrants present their Classical Variation before an audience (Saturday, July 1 2017).
-Entrants to supply their own backing CD, which may be piano or an orchestral accompaniment.
+2. All entrants present their Classical Variation before an audience.
+Entrants to supply their own backing CD/USB, which may be piano or an orchestral accompaniment.

 3. Up to one third of those dancers will be selected for a Quarter-Final.
-Quarter-Finalists present their free variation before an audience (Sunday, July 2 2017).
+Quarter-Finalists present their free variation before an audience.
+ALL QUARTER-FINALISTS WILL NEED TO BRING THEIR CLASSICAL COSTUMES on this day.

-4. Up to 20 Semi-Finalists will be selected to attend a Master Class with the Adjudicators, from which eight Finalists will be chosen (Monday, July 3 2017).
+4. Up to 20 Semi-Finalists will be selected to attend a Master Class with the Adjudicators, from which EIGHT FINALISTS + TWO RESERVE FINALISTS will be chosen.

 5. All Finalists will be interviewed by the Adjudicators after the Master Class.

-All entrants are advised to have the following information pre-prepared as finalists will be asked to supply the following information shortly after they are selected:
+All entrants are advised to have the following information pre-prepared as finalists will be asked to supply this information shortly after they are selected:

-* A 200-word biography in paragraph format (as a Word file, not printed)
+- A 200-word biography in paragraph format (as a Word document, not printed)

-Outright Winner: $18,000 ($3,000 cash plus a $15,000 Scholarship) Sponsored by The Guillermo Keys-Arenas Dance Trust, and the opportunity of a short secondment with The Royal Danish Ballet
+OUTRIGHT WINNER: $18,000 ($3,000 cash plus a $15,000 Scholarship).
+Sponsored by The Estate of the Late Leslie Andrews, and the opportunity of a short secondment with The Royal Danish Ballet.

-* Both Winners will have the opportunity to attend classes and observe rehearsals, at the discretion of the Artistic Directors, with: The Australian Ballet, Birmingham Royal Ballet, UK, Houston Ballet and Houston Ballet Academy, USA, Queensland Ballet, Northern Ballet, Leeds, UK.
+Both Winners will have the opportunity to attend classes and observe rehearsals, at the discretion of the Artistic Directors, with: The Australian Ballet; Birmingham Royal Ballet, UK Houston Ballet and Houston Ballet Academy, USA and Northern Ballet, Leeds, UK.

-* Both Winners will have the opportunity to attend classes with:
+Both Winners will have the opportunity to attend classes with English National Ballet School, London.

 General Rules & Conditions of Entry